renatoaguimaraes/poc-logs-and-traces/README.md

 - Prepare your system to be able to analyse data and predict failures.

 ## Architecture

+The proposal architecture enable the log centralization and correlation of service calls and application trace, the solution is very simple, scalable and flexible.

 ELK (Logstash + Eslastic Search + Kibana)